UMASS LOWELL NOTCHES 5-2 WIN OVER TORONTO

-Junior forward Joseph Pendenza scored two goals for the River Hawks
+Junior forward Joseph Pendenza nets two goals for River Hawks

 Junior F Joe Pendenza (Wilmington, Mass.) scored two power play goals in the first period as No. 7 UMass Lowell defeated the University of Toronto, 5-2, Saturday in a college hockey exhibition game at the Tsongas Center.

 UMass Lowell, which posted a 24-13-1 record last year (17-9-1 Hockey East), opens the 2012-13 season at home Friday night against the University of Vermont (7:00).

 Toronto visits Boston University Sunday night at 7:00.